 Step 1 - Light absorption

-Contour Light pads deliver 635nm red light and 880nm near-infrared light directly to the skin surface.
+Contour Light reflective-coated pads deliver 635nm red light and 880nm near-infrared light directly to the skin surface.
+The reflective coating bounces photons back into the skin, so more light reaches the subcutaneous fat layer than with an uncoated panel.
 The 635nm wavelength is absorbed preferentially by the mitochondria inside adipocytes (fat cells).

 Step 2 - Membrane permeability